-Global business risks are growing in complexity, requiring organizations and boards to intensely focus on the risk agenda in order to stay competitive and steer clear of negative news headlines.
+Global business risks are growing in complexity.
+Organizations and boards are intensely focused on the risk agenda to stay competitive and steer clear of negative news headlines.

-The board is responsible for ensuring that risks are adequately managed—an enormous challenge for any organization, but especially difficult for larger ones.
-One effective (yet under-utilized) solution is combined assurance, which helps strengthen independent assurance reporting to the board and senior management.
+The board is responsible for ensuring that risks are adequately managed—an enormous challenge for any organization.
+But one effective solution is combined assurance, which helps strengthen independent assurance reporting to the board and senior management.

 Yet senior management and boards are often missing this accurate and holistic picture of the biggest risks to their organizations.
 This is mostly because the business areas and functions involved are all siloed.
 And this results in inefficiencies, duplicated functions, wasted resources, and unnecessary complications.